 Depending on the school, the JD usually takes three years to complete while the MBA takes two years; thus, taking them together as a dual degree program saves one year.
-There are also a few schools that offer an accelerated JD-MBA program which takes three years to complete.
+There are also a few schools that offer an accelerated JD-MBA program, which takes three years to complete.

 Some benefits of receiving a JD-MBA are not only that it takes less time, but it also gives you a professional edge and a unique skill set across multiple disciplines.
 Being involved in two different industries means that you have more opportunities and a larger professional network.

-While a JD-MBA saves a year of college separately, the additional year spent in the program can add up in extra tuition costs and less time spent in the job market.
-The coursework within a JD-MBA is also more rigorous given that you will be studying two different fields at once.
+While a JD-MBA saves a year of college separately, the additional year spent in the program can add up in extra tuition costs.
+The coursework within a JD-MBA is also more rigorous, given that you will be studying two different fields at once.
 If you are willing to face these challenges in order to reap the benefits, then the JD-MBA career path might be right for you.

-For some direction in your job search, here is a list of the best JD-MBA jobs along with their career outlook and salary, according to Indeed:
+You can apply your expertise from your other degree to help you rise above expectations.
+For some direction in your job search, here is a list of the best JD-MBA jobs, along with their career outlook and salary, according to Indeed:

-National Average Salary: Approximately $64,000 per year
+National Average Salary: Approximately $84,171 per year

 An auditor monitors and investigates the financial records of a company to make sure it is working efficiently.
 They also make sure the business supplies the government with all the correct financial information.
 A JD-MBA degree allows you to understand both the financial aspects and the legal obligations of a company.

-National Average Salary: Approximately $69,000 per year
+National Average Salary: Approximately $76,244 per year

 A financial analyst analyzes investments such as stocks, bonds, and securities to determine their possible economic outcomes.
-They also work with executive management to recommend specific investments and offer advice in financial decisions.
+They also work with executive management to recommend specific investments and offer advice on financial decisions.
 Receiving a JD-MBA allows you to learn about the financial assets and resources that various businesses use.

-Business Development Manager
+3. Business Development Manager

-National Average Salary: Approximately $73,000 per year
+National Average Salary: Approximately $85,035 per year

 A business development manager helps to increase sales and grow the company's influence through marketing strategies.
 They understand a company's products and business operations to connect them with new and current customers.
-A JD-MBA gives you experience in communicating with clients and customers in a marketing and business setting.
+A JD-MBA gives you experience communicating with clients and customers in a marketing and business setting.

-Business Intelligence Analyst
+4. Business Intelligence Analyst

-National Average Salary: Approximately $94,000 per year
+National Average Salary: Approximately $90,699 per year

 A business intelligence analyst evaluates data to help companies find ways to improve their business processes.
 They use software tools to collect and organize data,providing companies with effective business growth strategies.
 A JD-MBA teaches you about financial and market software needed to analyze business outcomes.

-National Average Salary: Approximately $95,000 per year
+National Average Salary: Approximately $103,049 per year

+Of course, one of the most common JD-MBA jobs graduates pursue is becoming an attorney.
 An attorney represents the legal interests of their clients in criminal and civil court cases.
 They specialize in preparing legal documentation and arguments to deliver in court on behalf of their clients.

-National Average Salary: Approximately $96,000 per year
+National Average Salary: Approximately $110,147 per year

 A controller provides insights and strategies for the financial development team of a company.
 They create plans to utilize company resources and investments through financial analysis.
 The JD-MBA gives you the skills needed to analyze the financial state of a company and advise them in financial matters.

-Director of Finance
+7. Director of Finance

-National Average Salary: Approximately $99,000 per year
+National Average Salary: Approximately $109,270 per year

 A director of finance oversees the daily financial operations of a company.
 They are responsible for managing financial staff and reporting the company's financial activities.
 With a JD-MBA, you will be able to manage the financial matters of a company and oversee the staff you work with due to the management training you received in the program.

-National Average Salary: Approximately $112,000 per year
+National Average Salary: Approximately $106,017 per year

 A risk manager protects a company's interests by analyzing the risks and possible outcomes of operating a business.
 Not only do they analyze operational and financial risks, but they also evaluate legal matters that could affect a company.
 A JD-MBA teaches you how to analyze company finances and the laws involved in running a business.

-National Average Salary: Approximately $113,000 per year
+National Average Salary: Approximately $115,412 per year

-Director of Compliance
+10. Director of Compliance

-National Average Salary: Approximately $124,000 per year
+National Average Salary: Approximately $113,941 per year

 A director of compliance translates complex legal matters into effective business protocols.
 They interpret regulations for specific businesses and make sure that the company and its employees follow these standards.
 The JD-MBA familiarizes you with laws and legal requirements and teaches you how to communicate them to businesses.

-National Average Salary: Approximately $125,000 per year
+National Average Salary: Approximately $160,219 per year

 General counsels are involved in decisions not only for legal issues but also business plans, making a JD-MBA graduate have the perfect skill set to attend to the executive and legal areas of a company.

-National Average Salary: Approximately $126,000 per year
+National Average Salary: Approximately $136,770 per year

 An employment lawyer represents both employers and employees to ensure that fair workplace standards are practiced.
 They specialize in helping businesses or employees in workplace-related cases such as wages, benefits, and harassment concerns.

-Nation Average Salary: Approximately $140,000 per year
+Nation Average Salary: Approximately $124,045 per year

 A corporate lawyer works to protect business rights and is involved in various legal processes for a corporate client, such as negotiations, documentation, and representation.
 They are also engaged in monetary transactions with large companies.

-Corporate Strategy Manager
+14. Corporate Strategy Manager

-National Average Salary: Approximately $145,000 per year
+National Average Salary: Approximately $140,998 per year

 A corporate strategy manager creates plans to improve business growth and optimize operations.
 They analyze data, identify market trends, and review competitors' business practices to advise their company.
 A JD-MBA prepares graduates for this job by understanding business practices and compliance standards that must be upheld.